Chart Color Schemes

 Crows Nest - Waverton features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Crows Nest-Waverton, as per the latest Census evaluation, 9.8% of dwellings were houses while 90.2% consisted of semi-detached homes, apartments, and other dwellings.
-This contrasts with Sydney metropolitan areas where 17.9% of dwellings are houses and 82.1% are other types.
-Home ownership in Crows Nest-Waverton stood at 25.7%, with mortgaged properties at 23.0% and rented ones at 51.3%.
-The median monthly mortgage repayment was $2,950, lower than Sydney's average of $3,085.
-Weekly rent median was $575 compared to Sydney's $582.
-Nationally, Crows Nest-Waverton's mortgage repayments were higher at $2,950 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Crows Nest - Waverton, as per the latest Census evaluation, 9.8% of dwellings were houses while 90.2% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metro's figures of 17.9% houses and 82.1% other dwellings.
+Home ownership in Crows Nest - Waverton stood at 25.7%, with mortgaged dwellings at 23.0% and rented ones at 51.3%.
+The median monthly mortgage repayment was $2,950, lower than Sydney metro's average of $3,085, while the median weekly rent was $575 compared to Sydney metro's $582.
+Nationally, Crows Nest - Waverton's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing